joaquinbarroso/UVeh-Vis/README.md

 ```
 2. Copy the final line from output
 3. Go to /home/_username_
-4. Paste the line into '.bashrc' file
+4. Paste the line into `.bashrc` file
 5. Exit terminal
 6. Open a new terminal and type
 ```bash